Thorbur/ToDoLocally/README.md

-IDBTaskList
+ToDoLocally
 ===========

-A public-domain licensed example of a task manager built using IndexedDB.
+A public-domain licensed task manager built using IndexedDB.